 Continued Changes (2012-2014)

 As the 2012-13 season began the Toronto Furies announced a partnership with the Toronto Maple Leafs of the NHL, with the Maple Leafs providing funding for coaches, equipment, and travel expenses.
-Team Alberta of the CWHL (now the Calgary Inferno) announced a similar partnership with the Calgary Flames.
+Team Alberta announced a similar partnership with the Calgary Flames, beginning the transition to the current Calgary Inferno moniker.

 Meghan Agosta became the first CWHL player to win back-to-back Angela James Bowl titles, securing her second with 46 points.
 Rookie Hilary Knight helped lead the Boston Blades to a first-place finish in the regular-season, unseating the Montreal Stars after a five-year first place streak.
 Knight was also named CWHL MVP.
 The Blades defeated the Stars by a final of 5-2 to win the 2012-13 Clarkson Cup, their first Clarkson Cup title.